-- Scheduling extremely hot jobs for the cooler part of the day, at night or for a cooler day if possible. - Where possible, postpone the hot job until equipment can be taken out of service and allowed to cool down. - Schedule additional time for hot jobs to allow for additional cooling breaks especially if cooling measures are not used.
+Scheduling extremely hot jobs towards the cooler part of the day, at night or during a cooler day if possible.

+Where possible, postpone the hot job until the equipment can be taken out of service and allowed to cool down.

+Schedule additional time for hot jobs to allow for additional cooling breaks especially if cooling measures are not used.

-5.2.3 Work Rest Intervals
+6.2.3 Work Rest Intervals

-- On hot days or for hot jobs, more frequent breaks should be planned especially if heavy work is involved. - Rest breaks should be taken in a cool location and cool fluids consumed.
-Avoid hot beverages and those that contain caffeine such as tea, coffee and sodas.
+On hot days or for hot jobs, breaks that are more frequent should be planned especially if heavy work is involved.

+Rest breaks should be taken in a cool location together with consumption of cool fluids.
+Hot beverages and those that contain caffeine such as tea, coffee and sodas should be avoided.

-5.2.4 Self Evaluation
+6.2.4 Self Evaluation

-- Each person while working in hot conditions (high temperatures) must be aware of the signs and symptoms of heat stress related illnesses and early warning indications, so they can recognize them in themselves or their colleagues.
-Typical symptoms include weak and fatigue, painful muscle cramps, headache and dizzie, nauseated, heavy sweating.
+Workers who are working in hot conditions (high temperatures) must be aware of the signs and symptoms of heat stress related illnesses and early warning indications so that they can recognize them in themselves or their colleagues.
+Typical symptoms include weak and fatigue, painful muscle cramps, headache and dizziness, nauseated and heavy sweating.

-- The supervisor should be notified of any early indications and corrective action taken. - Heart rate (rapid pulse) is one of good indicators of the degree of heat stress that a person is experiencing. - Most individuals can be trained to monitor their own heart rate.
-On jobs where heat stress is a concern periodically pause work and immediately take a pulse for 15 seconds.
-Multiply this by 4 to get the heart rate. - Healthy acclimatised workers should avoid prolonged work or environmental combinations that cause their heart rate to exceed the recommended maximum heart rate, maximum heart rate when taken during the first minute of rest.
-The heart rate should drop to 110 120 beats per minute following the first minute of rest.
-Maximum heart rates should be below the following levels.
+Heart rate (rapid pulse) is one of the good indicators of the degree of heat stress that a person is experiencing.

+The supervisor shall be notified of any early indications heat stress and undertake the necessary corrective actions.

+Most individuals can be trained to monitor their own heart rate.
+For jobs where heat stress is a concern, the individuals must periodically pause work and immediately take a pulse for 15 seconds.
+Multiply this by 4 to get the heart rate.

+Healthy acclimatised workers should avoid prolonged work or environmental combinations that cause their heart rate to exceed the recommended maximum heart rate when taken during the first minute of rest.
+The heart rate should drop to 110 - 120 beats per minute following the first minute of rest.
+Maximum heart rates should be below the following indicators:

 Age Max.
-Rate

-20 162
+Rate 20 162

-30 157

-40 152

-50 147

-60 141